TheMarlboroMan/php-router/README.md

 Handlers will receive an Error or Exception and can test them with instanceof to determine specificically what happened.

+## a word about default parameters

+The router will attempt to locate parameters in the request for all your method arguments, even if you define default values for them, so any missing parameters (as defined by the argument class) will throw.

 ## the example

 The example is yes another contact manager yay.
 Should be easy enough to setup given that the proper permissions are given to the data directory.